 If warm weather and low crowds sound appealing then absolutely, May is a great time to be in Dubai.
-The day time temperatures are hot (averaging 37.8°C/100°F) but if you avoid heading into the sun in the peak of the day its still manageable for heat-lovers.
+The daytime temperatures are hot (averaging 37.8°C/100°F) but if you avoid heading into the sun at the peak of the day it’s still manageable for heat-lovers.

 Just be mindful in 2021 and partly in 2022 the Holy Month of Ramadan will fall in the Gregorian month of May.
-There are modifications in some tourist behaviors expected during Ramadan – see the full guide here.
+There are modifications in some tourist behaviours expected during Ramadan – see the full guide here.

 This is a long weekend locally, and for all countries in the GCC region, which leads to increased tourist numbers; you are unlikely to bag a bargain on accommodation over Eid.
 Visiting before or after Eid you may still be able to grab some cheaper accommodation.